 - Teacher: Whether you’ve taught for years or are just beginning, opening your own children’s activity business will involve teaching students.
 Make sure your certifications are up to date and you have client testimonials that speak to your skills.

-- Business Manager: You’ll need to be prepared to work in every department of your business, including accounting, scheduling, communications, and customer service.
+- Business manager: You’ll need to be prepared to work in every department of your business, including accounting, scheduling, communications, and customer service.

-- Technology Master: You’ll need to make sure you’re comfortable with using technology to teach classes, including speakers, registration software, and streaming tools.
+- Technology master: You’ll need to make sure you’re comfortable with using technology to teach classes, including speakers, registration software, and streaming tools.

-- Role Model: You’re about to start nurturing little ones and their love of sports!
+- Role model: You’re about to start nurturing little ones and their love of sports!
 It’s your job to be a good role model!

 6. Get a payment processing and registration system

 Once you’ve written a business plan and decided on how and what you’ll teach, you will need a way to collect student registrations and payments.
 When you’re teaching sports classes, you’ll want your software partner to feel simple and straightforward so parents can discover and book your classes with ease.
-When you choose to partner with good registration software, you will also benefit from software automations, seamless banking, and financial reporting to make it easier to analyze where your business is thriving and where more work needs to be done.
+When you choose to partner with good registration software, you will also benefit from software automations, seamless banking, flexible payment options, and financial reporting to make it easier to analyze where your business is thriving and where more work needs to be done.

 7. Spend time connecting with your community